- Minnesota Reflections

 MNopedia is a project done through the Minnesota Historical Society that acts like a Wikipedia page specific to information on Minnesota.
 The Jewish Historical Society of the Upper Midwest is in the process of creating entries on synagogues and Jewish institutions in Minnesota as well as an essay on Jews and Judaism in Minnesota for MNopedia.
 Funding in support of this project is from a Minnesota Historical and Cultural Heritage Grant.
 Check MNopedia for updated entries.
-A few entries of note include:

 - Minnesota Historical Society

 The Minnesota Historical Society has extensive collections of local, state and federal census data; naturalization records, 1918 Minnesota Alien Registration records and newspapers from across the state, including the American Jewish World.
 Access to subscription databases, for example Ancestry.com, is also available on-site.
 Copies of Minnesota birth records (pre-1900-1934) and death records (1904-2001) can be obtained on-site or ordered through their website.